eventum-project/website/docs/docs/plugins/index.md

 ## Plugins usage

 To use specific plugin, in configuration file you have to refer to it by its name.
-Each plugin has its own set of parameters and supported time modes.
-There are plugins that supports both `sample` and `live` modes.
+Each plugin has its own set of parameters.
+Input plugins also have time modes that they support.
+There are input plugins that support both `sample` and `live` modes.

 ## Plugins development